fortrancon/indico-caddy_auth/README.md

 The repository includes a CI workflow that:
 - Runs on push/PR to `main` and `develop` branches
-- Checks code syntax and formatting
+- Executes all pre-commit hooks (ruff linting, formatting, syntax checks, etc.)
-- Runs ruff linting with Indico-compatible rules
+- Uses the same configuration as local development

 ## Testing